 We propose segment-based approach to solve the problems of puff noise and inconsistent tempo and try to lower the computational complexity of traditional LS in Query-By-Singing/Humming system for musical retrieval.
-We used four methods to select segment boundary candidates, including "Cross Semitones", "Moving Average", п "Composite Moving Average", and "Combination of Cross n Semitones and Composite Moving Average".
+We used four methods to select segment boundary candidates, including "Cross Semitones", "Moving п Average".
+"Composite Moving Average", and "Combination of Cross n Semitones and Composite Moving Average".
 Experimental results show that the best top 10 recognition rate can reach 70.6%.
 In addition, from our examples, it shows that segment-based method can solve the problems of puff noise and inconsistent tempo better than traditional global LS.
 The segment-based methods also reduce the computation complexity by jumping to the possible segment boundary and using the segment ratio as scaling ratio, instead of comparing frame by frame from the very beginning and trying different scaling ratio in traditional LS method.
 The labeling of segment boundary candidates in midi or song database can be done in advance instead of doing it at query to save time.

 Because of the segment nature, segment-based method has better potential to conquer inconsistent tempo problem than global and uniform LS if the segment boundaries is accurate.
 However, since our method is segment-based and the decision of segment is based on the abrupt change of pitch curve, such approach may encounter problems in music without clear ups or downs.
-Because in such case, the pitch drift phenomenon may cause impact on selecting corresponding segment boundary pairs
+Because in such case, the pitch drift phenomenon may cause impact on selecting corresponding segment boundary pairs and fail the recognition.
+We observed that when the pitch variation is less than two semitones, it might become an issue.
+Therefore, the future work that we want to focus on is to improve the segment accuracy

-Fig. 9.
+Fig. 8.
 A singing example with inconsistent tempo.
 The blue line is the singing pitch curve and the green (stepwise) line is the corresponding midi pitch curve.

-Fig. 10.
+Fig. 9.
 The singing and midi pitch curves after applying traditional LS.
 The blue line is the scaled singing pitch curve and the red (stepwise) line is the corresponding midi pitch curve.

-Fig. 11.
+Fig. 10.
 The singing and midi pitch curves after segment-based scaling.
 The blue line is the scaled singing pitch curve and the green (stepwise) line is the corresponding midi pitch curve.